 These EMDs should not drive, except with the help of drugs that prevent the aforementioned phenomena and in any case limiting as much as possible the activity of driving the vehicles and possibly doing so if accompanied.

 Dozing off is always lurking!
-The ambulance driver must – at the first signs – stop in a non-dangerous area and, if driving an emergency vehicle, ask to be replaced by a colleague.
+The ambulance drivers must – at the first signs – stop in a non-dangerous area and, if driving an emergency vehicle, ask to be replaced by a colleague.
 This behaviour is a sign of great responsibility for the driver him/her self, colleagues, of course, patients.
 Everyone’s safety is at stake.
-The National Highway Traffic Safety Administration (NHTSA) of US published a special crash investigation on a case of ambulance incident due to a drowsy driver, analysing all the phases of the crash and the damages.
+The National Highway Traffic Safety Administration (NHTSA) of the US published a special crash investigation on a case of ambulance incident due to a drowsy practitioner, analysing all the phases of the crash and the damages.

 The driving position, mental attitudes, rules of behaviour and use of onboard devices are of great importance.
-Let us talk about some systems that technologically help the EMS worker in these cases, in order to find himself with advanced support that identifies the onset of falling asleep and how to avoid it.
+Let us talk about some systems that technologically help the EMS workers in these cases, in order to find himself with advanced support that identifies the onset of falling asleep and how to avoid it.

-The first device is the lane keeping system and lane keeping assistant, which avoid road leaks.
+The first device is the lane-keeping system and lane-keeping assistant, which avoid road leaks.
 Often during a medical transport, you find yourself in tedious and monotonous driving conditions.
 One can easily reach a lack of concentration.
 This technology constantly calculates the driving factors that can cause fatigue and defines, together with other data, a parameter of “potential fatigue”.
-These systems work as anti sleep alarms.
+These systems work as anti-sleep alarms.
 When the proximity to the line, speed, use of the flashers or accelerator pressure reaches certain limits, a buzzer sounds.

 Autonomous emergency brake (AEB)

-A real revolution is alleged to be the mechanism of autonomous emergency brake.
+A real revolution is alleged to be the mechanism of the autonomous emergency brake.
 The electronic systems that equip the various car manufacturers are different in programming and logic, but all have a basic idea: something the driver does not see is positioning itself and it is necessary to slow down immediately.
 There are systems that start from a few kilometres per hour and reach urban speed (50 km / h), others that can stop the car completely in case of danger.
 Long story short, this technology, that already equips several cars and several vans is an “in extremis” solution when it is needed and raises safety by reducing the risk of a collision.
-Thinking about it, in urban conditions for an ambulance this system can be useful in different situations.
+Thinking about it, in urban conditions for an ambulance, this system can be useful in different situations.

 Adaptive cruise control (ACC)

 This system is the one that comes closest to semi-automatic driving but can hardly be used in emergency driving.
-The Adaptive Cruise Control in fact monitors with radar the distance from the vehicle in front of us and adapts to its speed, keeping an effective safety distance in case of a stop.
+The Adaptive Cruise Control, in fact, monitors with radar the distance from the vehicle in front of us and adapts to its speed, keeping an effective safety distance in case of a stop.
 The goal of these systems, like the device to maintain the lane, is to guarantee a more comfortable journey, but it is not exactly what the world of rescue can do.